rubenwardy/minetest_modding_book/_en/map/environment.md

 If the position is a decimal, it will be rounded to the containing node.
 The function will always return a table containing the node information:

-* `name` - The node name, will be ignore when the area is unloaded.
+* `name` - The node name, will be ignored when the area is unloaded.
 * `param1` - See the node definition, will commonly be light.
 * `param2` - See the node definition.